Marvin Schick

-Marvin Schick (July 3, 1934 – April 23, 2020) was a Hunter College and New School for Social Research political science and constitutional law professor.
+Marvin Schick (July 3, 1934 – April 23, 2020) was an American political scientist and constitutional law professor at Hunter College and the New School for Social Research.
 He was also known for his work in Jewish education.

 Career

 Schick was a professor at Hunter College and New School for Social Research, where he taught political-science and constitutional law.
 He was president of the Rabbi Jacob Joseph School, for over 30 years, and was an educational consultant for the Avi Chai Foundation and has been described as an expert on Jewish Day Schools.